 Amongst them, is the Omega Seamaster collection.
 First unveiled in 1993, the Seamaster Diver 300M has since gained incredible stature and reputation.
 The current version features a 42mm case with a ceramic bezel and the Master Chronometer Calibres 8800 or 8801 movement.
 The indexes come filled with Super-LumiNova and the dial carries the popular wave pattern.

 This timepiece features the Omega 1424, Swiss Made co axial caliber.
 The Omega Seamaster Diver 300M comes in several options, the current collection offers 17 options to choose from, including quartz and automatic movements.
-Since the goal of this article is affordability, we selected a quartz model pictured above.
+Since the goal of this article is affordability, we selected the quartz model pictured above.

 Tudor Black Bay